 I sold the Swede 75 prototype, some Swede 41 newbuilds to Germany and the mediterranean, secondhand Swede 55s from Scandinavia, a Super Swede 53 and boldly opened a branch in 405 Lexington Avenue in Manhattan, named Swedesail North America.
 The 71st floor of the Chrysler building downtown New York was not a bad adress, where a real estate man conducted a more profitable business.
 In the late nineties I focused on my Swede 55 which then needed more care.

 I am sailing Swede 55 with unbridled enthusiasm – since 2003 with a permanent crew.
 My sailing friends share the fun of classy and versed yachting during weekends, occasional cruises or races.
 I am happy to have a new home port for Gamle Swede within a relaxed, sailing-minded environment for the crew and me in Lemkenhafen.
 Denmark with Langeland island, Ærø and the beautiful sheltered waters south on Fyn are approached in a few hours.
-Centred in the German coast of the Baltic Sea Fehmarn island is the perfect location for cruises east- or westbound, to Norway, Sweden or Finland.
+Centred in the German coast of the Baltic Sea, Fehmarn island is the perfect location for cruises east- or westbound, to Denmark, Sweden, Norway or Finland.